The Rev. Ellis T. (Tuck) Bowerfind, Rector

 Tuck Bowerfind was ordained a priest in 1992 in the Diocese of Ohio where he served at St. Paul’s Cleveland Heights until 1999.
 In 2003, after four years at Saint Mary’s, Barnstable, Tuck accepted the call to be the seventh rector of Saint Luke’s.
 Tuck’s passion is building up the church and responding to the needs of the community.
-His wife Delea is a social worker and teacher currently working at Saint Stephen’s/Saint Agnes, daughter Dorothy is a freshman at St. John's College, daughter Elizabeth is a student at West Potomac High School and active in Saint Luke's youth ministry, son George is at VTech, and daughter Tiffany is a lawyer in Alexandria where she lives with her husband Matt and their son Archer.
+His wife Delea is a social worker and teacher currently working at Saint Stephen’s/Saint Agnes, daughter Dorothy is a rising senior at St. John's College, Annapolis, daughter Elizabeth is a rising sophomore at New College of Florida, Sarasota, son George is General Manager at Chipotle, Williamsburg, daughter Tiffany is associate dean at Georgetown Law School.